zfcampus/zf-apigility-admin/README.md

 ### `/admin/api/module.enable`

-This endpoint is for API-1st-enabling (Apigilify) an existing module.
+This endpoint is for API-1st-enabling (Apigilify-enable) an existing module.

 - Accept: `application/json`